-- It was suggested that the following two sentences be added to the end of the proposed list: - 1) The replacement of a load cell(s) resulting in a combination of analog, digital, or hydraulic load cells in one system is not considered a metrologically equivalent replacement.

-2) All load cells in a multiple load cell system must have the same type of output (e.g. all analog, all digital, or all hydraulic.)
+- It was suggested that the following two sentences be added to the end of the proposed list: - 1) The replacement of a load cell(s) resulting in a combination of analog, digital, or hydraulic load cells in one system is not considered a metrologically equivalent replacement. - 2) All load cells in a multiple load cell system must have the same type of output (e.g. all analog, all digital, or all hydraulic.)

-The Sector agreed that additional work on this item is still needed and that it is to remain on next year's WS agenda.
-Mr. Darrell Flocken (NTEP) agreed to rewrite the proposal taking into account the changes agreed to by the Sector and to make clear the intended application of the alphabetic list of requirements that establish the load cell substitution policy.
+The Sector also agreed that additional work on this item was still needed and that it was to remain on next year's (2015) WS agenda.
+Mr. Darrell Flocken (NTEP) agreed to rewrite the proposal taking into account the changes agreed to by the Sector and to make clear the intended application of the numbered list of requirements that establish the load cell substitution policy.

-Recommendation: The Sector is asked to consider the following revised proposal for the load cell substitution policy, which was recently updated by Mr. Flocken:
+The Sector is asked to consider the following revised proposal for the load cell substitution policy, which was recently updated by Mr. Flocken for consideration at the 2015 WS Meeting: